planetscale/ghcommit/README.md

 It is possible to sign commits with GPG, however managing GPG keys can be cumbersome, especially when maintainers leave a project.
 Using the API eliminates the need for key management.

+:warning: This is meant for use in CI environments and with small commits.
+For example, a CI workflow that formats code and commits the changes.
+This is not meant to be used for large commits and should not be used in place of `git` for day-to-day development.

 ## Install

 1. go install: `go install github.com/pantheon-systems/ghcommit@latest`